ibex-team/ibex-lib/_sources/intro.rst.txt

 - An extended (symbolic-numeric) interval calculator
 - A contractor programming library
-- A system solver / global optimizer (supplied as plugins since Release 2.2)
+- A system solver / global optimizer

 Each usage corresponds to a different layer and each layer is built on top of the previous one.